-- 20. Each piece of evidence presented is either evidence of reputation of vehicular highway rights, or consistent with there being vehicular highway rights, or indicates that a civil servant thought that there were vehicular highway rights. - 21.
+- 19. Each piece of evidence presented is either evidence of reputation of vehicular highway rights, or consistent with there being vehicular highway rights, or indicates that a civil servant thought that there were vehicular highway rights. - 20.
 While each document could possibly be explained away by another reason, there is no other reason that explains what all of the documents show.
-It is therefore more likely than not that the explanation for the evidence as a whole is that public vehicular highway rights existed at the times that the various documents were compiled. - 22.
-In examining the evidence as a whole, it will usually be found that the simplest explanation is the best.
+It is therefore more likely than not that the explanation for the evidence as a whole is that public vehicular highway rights existed at the times that the various documents were compiled.

+- 21. In examining the evidence as a whole, it will usually be found that the simplest explanation is the best.
 Suppose that there are three documents capable of being read as providing some evidence of highway status.
 Each of these documents might be able to be explained away by other reasons.
 The old map might have shown a private drive to a patron's residence, the tithe map may not have shown land held by the rector, and the Inland Revenue evidence may relate to land held by a rating authority in its local education authority role.
 However, it is unlikely that all of these alternative explanations to highway status will be true for the same path.
 In such circumstances, the explanation of what the evidence shows is much more likely to be highway status than that the route used to belong to a wealthy owner, was sold to the Church and then became a council-run school.
-In the absence of positive evidence that these diverse explanations are actually true (as opposed to mere possibilities), the single explanation of the facts that a highway existed is compelling. - 23.
-As a result of the common law maxim 'Once a highway always a highway', in the absence of a stopping up order, it follows that vehicular highway rights existed immediately before the operation of the Natural Environment and Rural Communities Act 2006. - 24.
-The applicants request the surveying authority to add the route from point A to point D to the definitive map and statement as a public bridleway even if parts of this is included in the List of Streets.
+In the absence of positive evidence that these diverse explanations are actually true (as opposed to mere possibilities), the single explanation of the facts that a highway existed is compelling. - 22.
+As a result of the common law maxim 'Once a highway always a highway', in the absence of a stopping up order, it follows that vehicular highway rights existed immediately before the operation of the Natural Environment and Rural Communities Act 2006. - 23.
+The applicants request the surveying authority to add the route from point A, through B, to C and the junction with the adopted road, to the definitive map and statement as a public bridleway even if parts of this is included in the List of Streets.
 This is because the List of Streets is not conclusive evidence of a highway maintainable at public expense unlike the operation of section 56 of the 1981 for ways recorded on the definitive map (reference Trail Riders Fellowship v Secretary of State for the Environment, Food And Rural Affairs [2017] EWHC 1866).

+Sally-Anne Robinson
-Sally-Anne Robinson Vice Chairperson, Telford Bridleways Association (affiliated to The British Horse Society)

-Jan Mees-Robinson Bridleways Officer, Shropshire, British Driving Society (affiliated to The British Horse Society)
+Vice Chairperson, Telford Bridleways Association (affiliated to The British Horse Society) Access and Bridleways Officer for Shrewsbury and Atcham, British Horse Society Access Officer, Shropshire, British Driving Society (affiliated to The British Horse Society)